cocos-creator/docs-3d-deprecated/en/material-system/overview.md

 # Material System Overview

 The material system plays an essential role in any game engine infrastructure:<br>
-it controls the way everything is drawn on screen, and many more.<br>
+it controls the way everything is drawn on screen and much more.<br>
 The general structure of the system is as follows:

 [![Assets](material.png "Click to view diagram source")](material.dot)

 ## EffectAsset
 `EffectAsset` is an shading procedure description file, written by both engine and game developers.<br>
+It contains the mathematical calculations and algorithms for calculating the color of each pixel rendered.<br>
+When the [builtin effects](#builtins) are not the best fit for your need,<br>
+writing your own effect will give you all the capabilities to customize the rendering process.<br>
-Detailed syntax instructions can be found in [here](effect-syntax.md).<br>
+Detailed syntax instructions can be found [here](effect-syntax.md).

-Right after an effect file is created, the in-editor effect compiler comes to do its job.<br>
+After an effect file is created, the in-editor effect compiler automatically steps in to compile it.<br>
 Also using `builtin-unlit.effect` as an example, the compiler output for this file will look like this:
 ```json
 {